 Is it your preference?
 Is your baby premature or ill?
 These are some of the factors that will determine when you start with kangaroo mother care.

 Even if it's just a matter of preference on your side, it is fine.
-The important thing to remember, is that you need to at least do this for one full sleep cycle, to maximize the benefits.
+The important thing to remember is that you need do this for at least one full sleep cycle, to maximize the benefits.

 Up to what age should KMC be done?

 This is up to your baby and yourself.
 As your baby grows and thrives, you can follow his/her cues and then decrease the periods of time spent in the kangaroo position accordingly.